CNC PROTOTYPING Solutions to Problems

 Part dimensions.

 Overly strict dimensioning costs money, lots of money.
 If you specify the centre distance between two bearing pockets as 287+/-0.01mm then you are now requiring aerospace precision machining with temperature controlled bed, tooling and environment.
-You have created a very expensive thermometer, and realistically no better than 0.05mm plus or minus can be repeated. |

 This table is from a spreadsheet for calculating the expansion of materials based on temperature change and size.